City archive of the pilgrimage town of Kevelaer

 One of the archive's tasks is to store, organize and record documents of legal and historical importance to the town and its administration.
 This includes both modern administrative files of the pilgrimage town of Kevelaer as well as historical holdings of the Kervenheim office, which was dissolved in 1969, and the former partially independent municipalities of Winnekendonk, Wetten, Twisteden, Kleinkevelaer and Kervendonk.
 In this respect, the archive's holdings include documents, official records, municipal accounts and tax lists, some of which date back to the 17th century.
 In addition, there are the registry office registers from 1799 onwards, historical building files and various maps, plans and posters.

 In addition to the traditional administrative files, the archive also holds documents of non-official origin that are relevant to social and economic life in the town and its districts, for example from associations, companies, political parties or from donations and bequests from private individuals.
-These include a collection of printing plates by the artist Karl Neuy, as well as a complete collection of newspapers from the "Kevelaerer Blatt" (1879 to the present).
+These include a complete collection of newspapers from the "Kevelaerer Blatt" (1879 to the present).
 In addition, an extensive photo and media library has been established, which presents not only classic photographs, slides and negatives, but also a unique collection of postcards and various videos relating to Kevelaer.

 The archive makes these documents available for administrative purposes, scientific research and for the interested public.